blockbridge/blockbridge-kb/guide/kubernetes/index.md

 ### Write Data From the Pod

-Inside the app container, write data to the mounted volume:
+Inside the app container, write data to the mounted volume.

 ```
     $ kubectl exec -ti blockbridge-demo -c my-frontend /bin/sh